EwanMatheson/ewanmatheson.github.io/_posts/2012-08-14-blog-post-2 copy.md

 <br/><img src='/images/IMG_20200217_164035.jpg'>

 Upon starting the recipe, the chamber undertook a 5 minute cleaning process with ZnO to prevent contamination from previous recipes, before begining the 15 minute sputtering deposition.
-The process left rings on the chamber target guard, resembling stress polarization.
+The process left rings on the chamber target guard, resembling stress polarization.  asdasdasd

 <br/><img src='/images/IMG_20200218_153440.jpg'>